 Nevertheless, one of our premier UK insurance clients managed to collaborate with another insurer to detect a ghost broking ring which led to several prosecutions.

-Over a period of 25 months, someone or some group, had incepted and then cancelled 83 new motor insurance policies as soon as they had converted.
+Over a period of 25 months, someone or some group had incepted and then canceled 83 new motor insurance policies as soon as they had converted.

 Whoever was opening and closing these policies was meticulous.
 Among those 83 applications, very little key data was repeated.
 The applicants incepted only four or five motor insurance policies per month.